opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/select-entries.md

 ## Configuration

-You can configure the `select_entries` processor wusing the following options.
+You can configure the `select_entries` processor using the following options.

 | Option | Required | Description |
 | :--- | :--- | :--- |